VINTAGE RAILROAD FILMS - 1

 Three Giant Steps (1957) New York Central System

-the progress made in three distinct areas – Electronics, Automation, and Imagination.
-The Centralized Traffic Control or CTC system shown in the film between Buffalo and Erie was the largest in the world at the time
+This New York Central Railroad-produced film depicts the progress made in three distinct areas – Electronics, Automation, and Imagination.
+The Centralized Traffic Control or CTC system shown in the film between Buffalo and Erie was the largest in the world at the time.

 The Nickel Plate Story (1953) NYC&StL RR